 In India, Who Has The Authority To Certify A Turnover?

 In India, a turnover certificate is a document that guarantees to the user the amount of money a business entity has made in sales.
-The turnover certificate is issued by a practising chartered accountant specialising in doing so.
+The turnover certificate is issued by a practising chartered accountant in Anna Nagar, specializing in doing so.
+This ensures accuracy and compliance with financial reporting standards.

 Details of Deduction Allowed Under Section 80DDB